shara170/de-zoomcamp-project-weather_data_analysis/README.md

       - icao_code: 3-letter airline code such as LAB, AMW etc
       - country: Country or territory where airline is incorporated
       - active: "Y" if the airline is or has until recently been operational, "N" if it is defunct
+  b.
+Routes data: This dataset was present with the name "routes.dat" in Kaggle and is placed in the "data" folder of this repo
+    - This dataset contains the information about the routes of the airlines such as:
+      - iata_code: 2-letter code of the airline
+      - airline_id: Airline Unique OpenFlights identifier for airline
+      - source airport: 3-letter (IATA) or 4-letter (ICAO) code of the source airport
+      - source airport ID - Unique OpenFlights identifier for source airport
+      - destination airport - 3-letter (IATA) or 4-letter (ICAO) code of the destination airport
+      - destination airport ID - Unique OpenFlights identifier for destination airport
+      - codeshare - "Y" if this flight is a codeshare (that is, not operated by Airline, but another carrier), empty otherwise
+  c.
+Airport data: I was unable to source this dataset from Kaggle and have used multiple sources to combine this data.
+This dataset is present in the "data" folder of my repo with
+     name "airports_lookup.csv".
+     I have used this dataset as the seed in the dbt cloud
+     - iata_code: 3-letter code of the airport
+     - airport: Name of the airport
+     - city: City where the airport resides
+     - state: State where the airport resides
+     - country: Country where the airport resides
+     - latitude: Latitude of the airport
+     - longitude: Longitude of the airport

 ## Summary